nemec/reddit-giveaway-bot/README.md

 ## Setup

-This Python program requires the [Reddit API](https://github.com/praw-dev/praw) to be installed before running.
+This Python program requires the [PRAW api library](https://github.com/praw-dev/praw) to be installed before running.

 A keyfile must be created before the bot can be run.
 This file consists of